-Orchid bark is a fantastic naturalistic substrate for all kinds of terrariums.
+Orchid bark is a fantastic naturalistic substrate for all kinds of tropical plants and terrarium builds.

 It brings a host of benefits to more comprehensive mixes (like the ABG mix) or it can be used as a standalone substrate for some kinds of plants.

-In this article, we’ll cover when and how to use orchid bark in a terrarium, along with which kinds are best for different setups.
+In this article, we’ll cover when and how to use orchid bark, along with which kinds are best for different setups.

 Let’s get to it!